Elkin-Koren, Nahmias and Perel (2019)

 • fragmented approaches as to what constitutes “fair” remuneration.
 In particular, the study notes that such claims often do not account for the value created by user-generated content, which would suggest a full account of revenues would be inappropriate.
 Furthermore, whilst copyright may be used to establish a market, it cannot be used to guarantee it.

-Furthermore, the study finds it questionable that any “value gap” is related to safe harbour legislation, instead citing differences in bargaining power being caused by technological advantage and cultural popularity (of platforms such as YouTube).
+The study finds it questionable that any “value gap” is related to safe harbour legislation, instead citing differences in bargaining power being caused by technological advantage and cultural popularity (of platforms such as YouTube).
 Instead, where revenues are overall increasing in the music industry, the study suggests that any “value gaps” are more likely to be caused by an unfair division of profits by corporations, rather than a lack thereof.

 Policy Implications as Stated By Author